 As pot grown plants, Hypericum Calycinum can be planted out in these difficult areas any time of year and should establish easily if ground preparation is done well, as the roots will not be disturbed.

 Delivery is free on orders over £50 (ex VAT) and we offer generous quantity discounts.
-If you need a lot of Hypericum calycinum gound cover plants you may like to consider our pallet deals, with discounts of up to 20% and still with free delivery.

 You may ring our team at any time if you have questions or queries regarding Hypericum Calycinum or Rose of Sharon and we will be happy to assist.